J.D. Fox Micro Resource Center

 Security Tools and Resources

-The online tools and downloads are for individual home users or network administrators only!
+The online security tools and downloads are for experienced systems administrators only!
 If you are using a computer that is part of a business network, please see your administrator if you have questions about computer viruses or other security threats.
-Your use of these tests on a computer or network you do not own may violate your company's acceptable use policies, and/or generate unusual traffic which could cause false alarms from in-place security systems, causing unnecessary problems for your system administrator.
+Your use of these tests on a computer or network you do not own may violate your company's acceptable use policies, and/or generate unusual traffic which could cause false alarms from in-place security systems.
+Even if you are a home user or a self-employed professional with a stand-alone computer, use of some of these tools may violate the acceptable use policies of your Internet access provider.

 Online Virus Scan